Early Retirement Works Better When the Life You Want Is Easier to Sustain

 Notes

-3. Board of Governors of the Federal Reserve System, “Report on the Economic Well‑Being of U.S. Households in 2024,” May 2025, Savings and Investments section. federalreserve.gov
+3. Board of Governors of the Federal Reserve System, “Report on the Economic Well‑Being of U.S. Households in 2024 — Savings and Investments,” May 2025. federalreserve.gov

 Disclosure: This content is provided by Dovetail Financial Group LLC (“Dovetail Financial”) for informational and educational purposes only.
 It is not intended as, and should not be construed as, individualized investment, tax, legal, or accounting advice; a recommendation to buy or sell any security; or a recommendation to adopt any investment strategy.
 Because each person’s situation is unique, readers should consult their own financial, tax, and legal professionals before taking action based on this content.